tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __@BundleStop__ - This should be used on a method and will be called on bundle stop.
 The method should take no arguments.
 This should probably be used if @APSBundleStart is used.
 Please note that a method annotated with this annotation can be static!

         public @interface BundleStop {}

+### Usage as BundleActivator

+The _APSActivator_ class has 2 constructors.
+The default constructor without arguments are used for BundleActivator usage.
+In this case you just specify this class as your bundles activator, and then use the annotations described above.
+Thats it!

+### Other Usage

+Since the activator usage will manage and create instances of all annotated classes this will not always work in all situations.
+One example is web applications where the web container is responsible for creating servlets.
+If you specifiy APSActivator as an activator for a WAB bundle and then use the annotations in a servlet then APSActivator will have a managed instance of the servlet, but it will not be the same instance as the web contatiner will run.

+Therefore APSActivator has another constructor that takes a vararg of instances: `public APSActivator(Object..`.`instances)`.
+There is also a `public void addManagedInstance(Object instance)` method.
+These allow you to add an already existing instance to be managed by APSActivator.
+In addition to the provided existing instances it will still scan the bundle for classes to manage.
+It will however not double manage any class for which an existing instance of has already been provided.
+Any annotated class for which existing instances has not been provided will be instantiated by APSActivator.

+__Please note__ that if you create an instance of APSActivator in a servlet and provide the servlet instance to it and start it (you still need to do _start(BundleContext)_ and _stop(BundleContext)_ when used this way!), then you need to catch the close of the servlet and do _stop_ then.

+There are 2 support classes in _APSWebTools_:

+* APSVaadinOSGiApplication - This is subclassed by your Vaading application.

+* APSOSGiSupport - You create an instance of this in a servlet and let your servlet implement the _APSOSGiSupportCallbacks_ interface which is then passed to the constructor of APSOSGiSupport.

+Both of these creates and manages an APSActivator internally and catches shutdown to take it down.
+They also provide other utilities like providing the BundleContext.
+See _APSWebTools_ for more information.

 ## APSContextWrapper